spakry/activity_logger/README.md

 If you encounter issues:

 1. Check the troubleshooting section above
-2. Open an issue on GitHub
-3. Make sure you're running on macOS with proper permissions
+2. Make sure you're running on macOS with proper permissions

-## Roadmap

-- [ ] Support for other operating systems
-- [ ] Configurable hotkeys (not just Enter)
-- [ ] Web dashboard for viewing logs
-- [ ] Export logs to various formats
-- [ ] Screenshot compression options
-- [ ] Offline mode with local AI models